-The programme builds on the 10-year unique experience of the PhD in Science and Management of Climate Change, pioneered by Ca’ Foscari and CMCC in collaboration with Istituto Nazionale di Oceanografia e Geofisica Sperimentale (OGS).
+The 2nd-level Master programme builds on the 10-year unique experience of the PhD in Science and Management of Climate Change, pioneered by Ca’ Foscari and CMCC in collaboration with Istituto Nazionale di Oceanografia e Geofisica Sperimentale (OGS).

-The Third Edition 2020/2021 curriculum will be articulated into two streams:
+Edition 2022/2023 curriculum will be articulated into two streams:

 The first period includes a common curriculum and offers 6 basic courses, Foundations: